siminsadanandan/perf-infra-ami-packer-terraform/README.md

 - To add new region you are required to create a new folder e.g. *us-west-1* and under that folder copy *main.tf* and *variable.tf* from existing *us-east-1* folder.
 Most of the time you are required to change only the *aws_region* parameter in the *variable.tf* file to ready the deployment.

 - If you want to deploy multiple EC2 instances per region then change the *instance_count* value in the *variable.tf* file.

+- To switch to different load generator you can modify the cloud-init script template *pre_test_setup.tftpl* to install and start the test run.

+- You can push the test execution metrics to different monitoring tool supported by the load generator tool e.g Datadog/Dynatrace etc, all there related customization can be done in script template *pre_test_setup.tftpl*.
+You are also required to make the necessary change in the *variable.tf* file to update the required authentication details like auth user/key.